filecoin-project/lotus-docs/content/en/storage-providers/curio/install.md

 #### Intel CPUs

 {{< alert icon="warning">}}
 These instructions are for installing Curio on an Intel Mac.
-If you have an M1-based CPU, use the [M1-based CPU instructions ↑](#m1-based-cpus)
+If you have an Arm-based CPU, use the [Arm-based CPU instructions ↑](#arm-based-cpus)
 {{< /alert >}}

 1. Clone the repository: